thinktandem/thinktandem.io/src/content/articles/digital-agency-onboarding-with-kalabox.md

 ## Reality Check: Create / Push / Pulling Large Apps

 We build a lot of sites using Drupal (there I said it).
 Although we use many technologies to power our digital products we are primarily a Drupal shop.
-Using Kalabox, I love being able to clone my Pantheon website to my local machine, make some code changes, add new image files and update site config using the Drupal GUI (okay maybe not so much love for Drupal config using admin but you ge the idea) and then push all my changes (including database and files) back up to Pantheon in one simple action.
-This works well for your average brochure website, but many of our brand websites are Drupal Commerce, they have high quality photo assets, extensive contributed and custom modules, and databases that are often over 100mb compressed.
+Using Kalabox, I love being able to clone my Pantheon website to my local machine, make some code changes, add new image files and update site config using the Drupal GUI (okay maybe not so much love for Drupal config using admin but you get the idea) and then push all my changes (including database and files) back up to Pantheon in one simple action.
+This works well for your average brochure website, but many of our brand websites are Drupal Commerce, they have high quality photo assets, fancy-shmancy JavaScripts, extensive contributed and custom modules, and databases that are often over 100mb compressed.
 Kalabox would be able to push and pull these assets without fail, but the process can seem to take a lifetime (in reality about 20+ minutes or so).

 ### Pro Tip